Law Enforcement IT & Security

 Trigger: Security telemetry flags suspicious activity against restricted systems.

-First Response: Contain exposure pathways, revoke risky sessions, and coordinate with designated response leadership.
+First response: Contain exposure pathways, revoke risky sessions, and coordinate with designated response leadership.

 Stabilization: Complete forensic review, remediate root controls, and update runbook actions from findings.